All Episodes

 The elite country club Republicans don't like the pro-lifers in this party.

-Um I I I think they never have, even during the era of Reagan, the people running the Republican Party today were embarrassed of him.
+I think they never have, even during the era of Reagan, the people running the Republican Party today were embarrassed of him because he didn't have the right pedigree.

-And uh they thought, well, he Democrats think he's an amiable dunce.
+And they thought, well, Democrats think he's an amiable dunce.

 Now, I don't know.

-I I I don't know about Newt uh and this and this woman, but look, even the Wall Street Journal has caught on to what's going on uh going on here in this uh New York 23.
+I don't know about Newt and this woman, but look, even the Wall Street Journal has caught on to what's going on here in this New York 23.

 Republicans are telling themselves that a political wave is building that could carry them to big election gains next year.

-Well, judging by their performance so far in a special election of New York, they deserve to wander in the minority for another generation or two.
+Well, judging by their performance so far in a special election in New York, they deserve to wander in the minority for another generation or two.

-Democrats want to portray this race as a familiar moderate conservative GOP split, but the real issue is why the Republican, Miss Skazefava, is a Republican at all.
+Democrats want to portray this race as a familiar moderate conservative GOP split, but the real issue is why the Republican, Ms. Scazafava, is a Republican at all.

 She has voted for so many tax increases that the Democrat is attacking her as a tax raiser.